Hiking the Keālia Trail on Oʻahu’s North Shore

 Along with the Koko Crater Botanical Garden, the Keālia Trail is the best trail on Oʻahu to find Wiliwili trees growing in their native habitat.

-That being said, other native plants that can be found on the Keālia Trail include Lonomea, ʻIlieʻe, Alaheʻe, and ʻAlaʻala wai nui, Kokolau, and Schiedea kealiae, which is endemic to only to Oʻahu.
+On top of this, other native plants that can be found on the Keālia Trail include Lonomea, ʻIlieʻe, Alaheʻe, ʻAlaʻala wai nui, Kokolau, and Schiedea kealiae, which is endemic only to Oʻahu.

 Read My Separate Post: Native Hawaiian Plant Guide